-1. Defining the problem: What constitutes good writing?
+- Defining the problem: What constitutes good writing?

 Problem-solving strategies in writing

 Writing as decision making

 Setting and reaching concrete goals

 Language and the art of communication

 Writer, reader, and text

 Writing and speaking as social acts

-2. Exploring ideas: How can you expand your thinking?
+- Exploring ideas: How can you expand your thinking?

 Thinking and writing

 Creative thinking and creative writing

 The role of ideas in writing

-Brainstorming and other methods for expanding thinking

-Methods for blocking and facilitating communication
+Brainstorming and other methods for expanding thinking Methods for blocking and facilitating communication

-3. Informing the public: How can you communicate technical information effectively with technical readers?
+3. Informing the public: How can you communicate technical information effectively to a nontechnical audience?